iapyeh/sshscript/README.rst

 * Developing and testing on MacOS, Linux only.

 * This project is still on beta phase.
-I'd like to keep stable, but subject to change without notice.
+I will do my best to keep its interface stable, but subject to change without notice.

 * Please use it at your own risk.